COUGS-DESI: A Catalog of Unusual Galaxies with Polar Structures in the DESI Legacy Imaging Surveys

-\subsection{PSG Nomenclature}
+\subsection{PSG nomenclature}

-We define a PSG as a galaxy that exhibits one or more visible large-scale structural components --- stellar or dusty --- whose projected major axis (associated with the angular momentum vector of the polar structure) is significantly misaligned, typically by $>40^\circ$ \citep{2013AstBu..68..371S}, with respect to the major axis of the main stellar disk or spheroid of the host galaxy.
-Although we use the term `polar', the more precise expression for these structures would be `polar and tilted structures'; however, for brevity, we use `polar' throughout this paper.
+We define a PSG as a galaxy that exhibits one or more visible large-scale structural components (i.e., stellar or dusty) whose projected major axis (associated with the angular momentum vector of the polar structure) is significantly misaligned, typically by $>40^\circ$ \citep{2013AstBu..68..371S}, with respect to the major axis of the main stellar disk or spheroid of the host galaxy.
+Although we use the term "polar," the more precise expression for these structures would be "polar and tilted structures;" however, for brevity, we use "polar" throughout this paper.
 Such components may include polar rings and polar disks (combined under the term PRGs), polar halos, polar bulges, or other extended features oriented in planes that are significantly tilted with respect to the host’s major axis (associated with the primary axis of rotation).
 The presence of these misaligned structures reflects a complex dynamical and evolutionary history involving external accretion, mergers, and internal dynamical instabilities.

 In this paper, we provide a qualitative classification of these PSG types; a quantitative morphological and kinematic characterization will be presented in a subsequent study.

-For the purposes of this paper, we consider only large-scale polar structures that are clearly identifiable in DESI Legacy images.
-Inner or small-scale polar features that are unresolved or invisible in regular DESI Legacy imaging are not included in this study.
+For the purposes of this paper, we have only considered large-scale polar structures that are clearly identifiable in DESI Legacy images.
+Inner or small-scale polar features that are unresolved or invisible in regular DESI Legacy imaging were not included in the study.